 #3 – Who is this for?

 This ruling and its accompanying legislature are custom-made for and applicable to “healthcare facilities” and “reverse distribution centers.”
 It stipulates the characteristics that a business entity must possess to be designated as such.

 This does NOT apply to pharmaceutical manufacturers or related industries, unless they meet the criteria designating one of the above labels.

 OTC nicotine replacement therapies are not included in this ruling, as they possess their own set of regulations.

 Any entity who is legally permitted to:

-- Provide preventative, diagnostic, therapeutic, rehabilitative, maintenance, or palliative care and counseling services, assessments, or procedures with respect to the physical or mental condition, or functional status, of a human or animal or that affects the structure or function of the human or animal body; or
+- Provide preventative, diagnostic, therapeutic, rehabilitative, maintenance, or palliative care and counseling services, assessments, or procedures concerning the physical or mental condition, or functional status, of a human or animal or that affects the structure or function of the human or animal body; or

 - Distribute, sell, or dispense pharmaceuticals, including over-the-counter pharmaceuticals, dietary supplements, homeopathic drugs, or prescription pharmaceuticals.

 Receives and accumulates prescription pharmaceuticals that are potentially creditable hazardous waste pharmaceuticals to facilitate or verify manufacturer credit.
 Any person, including forwarding distributors, third-party logistics providers, and pharmaceutical manufacturers, that processes prescription pharmaceuticals for the facilitation or verification of manufacturer credit is considered a reverse distributor.